 You need to check your account balance, but there's more.
 Transactions come to us from many networks and sources at many different times during the day.
-Some transactions are posted1 to your account throughout the day, but others can't be posted until late in the day or even very early the next morning when we run our processing.
+Some transactions are posted3 to your account throughout the day, but others can't be posted until late in the day or even very early the next morning when we run our processing.
 Only you know what transactions you've done before they get to us, so the best way to stay on top of your correct balance is still to keep track of it yourself.

-▶ Do I also need to cover Overdraft Fees for the overdrafts from the prior day?
+Do I also need to cover Overdraft Fees for the overdrafts from the prior day?

 No. You don't have to deposit an extra amount to cover the Overdraft Fees for overdrafts from the prior day.
-We'll waive those Overdraft Fees as long as you bring your balance positive not counting those Overdraft Fees.
+We'll waive those Overdraft Fees as long as you deposit enough money to bring your balance to at least -\$50.
 However, you do need to deposit an extra amount to cover any Return Fees for transactions we returned from the prior day, because 24-Hour Grace® doesn't waive Return Fees.

-▶ Where can I make a deposit?
+Where can I make a deposit?

-You can deposit cash or checks at a banking office or an ATM, or make an electronic transfer from another account at an ATM or through our online, mobile or telephone banking services.
+You can deposit cash or checks at a banking office or an ATM.
+Additionally, check deposits can be made using our Mobile Deposit.
+You can also make an electronic transfer from another account at an ATM or through our online, mobile, or telephone banking services.

-➤ Can I put my deposit in a night depository or drop box at a branch?
+Can I put my deposit in a night depository or drop box at a branch?

 No. You should use an ATM to deposit cash or a check after branch hours, and not a night depository or drop box.